Siedrid/gRasslands/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`gRasslands` is part of the SUSALPS research project (<https://www.susalps.de/en/>), which is researching the sustainable use of alpine and pre-alpine grasslands in Southern Germany.
+`gRasslands` is part of the [SUSALPS research project](https://www.susalps.de/en/), which is researching the sustainable use of alpine and pre-alpine grasslands in Southern Germany.
 A key indicator of ecosystem health is the floral biodiversity, which can be measured through indices like the species number or the shannon and simpson index.
-The goal of this project was to estimate floral diversity at the help of Sentinel-2 reflectances between 2022 and 2023.
+The goal of this project was to estimate floral diversity with the help of Sentinel-2 reflectances between 2022 and 2023.
 This package provides the functions and code used to train a random forest model with the extracted reflectances at the sample plot locations.
 Species inventories sampled in the same plots served as response variable.
 Parts of the data are also available through this package.

 ## 0. Installation